slatedocs/slate/source/includes/_issues.md

 You can find at the right area an example of the JSON request and response

+### PAT Support
+Supported - if the user has the permissions to edit an Issue

+History of a change by PAT user will be created automatically.

+The "updated-by-user-id" parameter can only be used (and override PAT user) if it has "impersonation" enabled.

 ## Update an Issue Status
 ```shell
 curl -H "Content-Type:application/json" \